What is a Community Council?

 - Organise community events (such as local galas)

-- NEW* Issue community newsletters
+- Issue community newsletters

 Being a part of your Community Council is the strongest means of becoming involved with your local area.
 It will give you a good understand of the workings of local government and what is going on locally and nationally.
 We encourage all residents to become a valuable member of our Community Council.

 Every member is a valuable member of society with something to contribute.
 TCG Community Council attempts to engage with a wide range of people to create a large diversity of perspectives and insights which can help the Community Council to achieve more.
 We aim to engage community members in making decisions in order to become more pro-active about our community’s needs.